dcast822/Drought_analysis/README.md

 * (n.d.)
 U.S. Drought Monitor.
 What is the USDM.
 Retrieved from https://droughtmonitor.unl.edu/About/WhatistheUSDM.aspx

+## Notebook organization
+* code_notebook_dc contains collaborative code for the EDA process from David.
+* data_dc contains the versions of the data that David worked with.
+* Educational_experimental_dc were notebooks that were simply part of the iterative and educational process that are **not** directly relevant to the final version of the project.
+* images is the source of the images used for the readme file as well as the presentation slides.

 ## Data Visualizations & Analysis

 ### Regional Visualizations